Managing email bounces with mailworx

 Case 1: When the email bounced due to an incorrect email address (e.g. spelling mistake), it will be reactivated automatically after the address has been corrected.

 Case 2: When the email was deactivated because of continuing soft bounces, it will be reactivated as soon as the subscriber responds to an email campaign.
 This will also reset the bounce counter.

-After you've logged into your mailworx account, you can see a dashboard with the number of predicted email bounces.
-When you click on the respective ba, you get to the maintenance area.
+When clicking on Subscribers in the navigation, you can see a dashboard with the number of predicted email bounces.
+When you click on the respective bar, you get to the maintenance area.
 Another way to get there is over the main navigation Subscribers / Maintenance.